 A. Yes.
-Each property is sold on a long leasehold basis, 99 years from 25th March 1984 for flats 1-22 and 125 years from 1 January 2004 for flats 23-39 (Your solicitor will be able to tell you how long is left on your lease).
+Each property is sold on a leasehold basis.
+The leases are for 99 years from 29 September 1987.
+Your solicitor will be able to tell you how long is left on your lease.
 It is your home, held as your own asset - and, of course, you are free to sell at any stage, at full market value so your capital is kept intact and you are able to enjoy the benefits of a continued investment property of your own.